 According to the Labour Contract Law, employees subject to non-compete covenants are limited to an employer's senior management, senior technicians and other personnel with a confidentiality obligation.
 The scope, territory and term of such restrictions should be agreed between the employer and the employee, and such agreement may not violate laws and regulations.
 Any non-compete covenants lasting longer than two years after the termination of the employment contract are not enforceable.
 Employees bound by the non-compete obligations are entitled to monthly non-compete compensation payable by the employer during the non-compete period.
-With respect to the amount of the non-compete compensation payable to an employee, local legislation provides different standards; however, the amount of noncompete consideration should be agreed to and documented in writing.
+With respect to the amount of the non-compete compensation payable to an employee, local legislation provides different standards; however, the amount of non-compete consideration should be agreed to and documented in writing.

 In Shanghai and Beijing, while there is no statutory minimum requirement, 20 per cent of an employee's average monthly salary in the 12-month period immediately preceding the termination of the labour contract is often considered as the minimum amount that should be paid.
-In contrast, in Jiangsu Province, the monthly non-compete compensation should be no less than one-third of an employee's average monthly salary in the 12-month period immediately preceding the termination of the labour contract.
-Further, in Shenzhen it should be no less than 50 per cent of an employee's average monthly salary for the 12-month period immediately preceding the termination of the employee is average monthly salary for the 12-month period immediately preceding the termination of the employee is average monthly salary for the 12-month period immediately preceding the termination of the employee, the monthly compensation is not paid to the employee for three months, the employee may file a claim to terminate the non-compete covenant and obtain the non-compete consideration for those three months.
+By contrast, in Jiangsu Province, the monthly non-compete compensation should be no less than one-third of an employee's average monthly salary in the 12-month period immediately preceding the termination of the labour contract.
+Further, in Shenzhen it should be no less than 50 per cent of an employee's average monthly salary for the 12-month period immediately preceding the termination of the employment contract.
+If, for any reason caused by the employer, the monthly compensation is not paid to the employee for three months, the employee may file a claim to terminate the non-compete covenant and obtain the non-compete consideration for those three months.